rickalouani/Rancher-howto/importing.md

 " target="_blank"><img src="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/kubeconfig.png"
  /></a>

 ### 9. Copy and Paste the file to ~/.kube/config on your desktop with kubectl installed

+#### Please notice the extra namespace and Pods that Rancher 2.0 added to the cluster to better manage it

 <a href="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/added-pod.png
 " target="_blank"><img src="https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/added-pod.png"